-Girls Just Want to Have Fun: The Best Christmas Gifts for Girls in 2017
+Girls Just Want to Have Fun: The Best Gifts Ideas for Girls

-Are you starting to feel the Christmas pressure of finding just the right gift for the girl in your life?
+Are you struggling to find just the right gift for the girl in your life?
 Is your child starting to move out of one phase and into another, leaving you unsure which gifts will be a hit and which ones will be shoved in the closet and long forgotten?

-Then this guide will make your life a lot easier this holiday season.
+Then this guide will make your life a whole lot easier.
 Girls aren’t impossible to please — you just have to know what you’re doing when you make a gift selection.

 Quick Picks – Our Top 10 Gifts for Girls